 Sophia Tan, ARCT, BA, RMT

 Sophia Tan was born and raised in Vancouver, BC and began learning to play the piano at the age of 4.
 She received her ARCT in Piano Performance from The Royal Conservatory of Music and also her Bachelor of Arts degree from Simon Fraser University.
-Sophia began teaching 27 years ago and since that time has had many students achieve high marks in RCM examinations including a Silver Medalist who achieved the highest mark in BC in 1998.
+Sophia began teaching over 30 years ago and since that time has had many students achieve high marks in RCM examinations including a Silver Medalist who achieved the highest mark in BC in 1998.
 Sophia has been a member of the BCRMTA since 2005.
 In addition to teaching private piano, she also teaches rudiments, harmony and history and is often asked to accompany violinists at their examinations.
 Sophia also teaches the very popular preschool music program Mozart & Me.

 Beverley Johnson, GTCL.
 LTCL, RMT